How to Become a Surrogate in Missouri

-In addition to compensation, you will also receive a range of benefits, such as medical and psychological support, legal representation, and life insurance.
+In addition to compensation, as a surrogate you will also receive a range of benefits, such as medical and psychological support, legal representation, and life insurance.
 These benefits are designed to protect you and ensure that you have a positive experience as a surrogate.

 Additional points to consider

 The surrogacy process can be emotionally challenging.
 As a surrogate, you will be carrying a child for someone else and may have to deal with a range of emotions, from excitement and joy to anxiety and sadness.
 It's important to have a strong support system in place, including friends, family, and a therapist, to help you navigate these emotions.

 You may need to take time off work during the surrogacy process.
 Depending on your job, you may need to take time off work for medical appointments, fertility treatments, and recovery after giving birth.
 Make sure to discuss your plans with your employer in advance and plan accordingly.